tinalindata/face_search_engine/README.md

 4. Improvement of the user interface.
 Due to the time limitation, we didn’t implement the complicated user interface and thus, a better user interface with proper guidelines and prompts should be integrated into our current design.

+## Acknowledgements

+The authors thank Prof. Qiaozhu Mei and GSI Shiyan Yan for their insightful instructions on the project.
+The authors also thank Dr. Wei Dong from Ann Arbor Algorithm Inc. for providing the dataset with over one million celebrity photos and technique support.